Retailers: Don’t Believe the Amazon Prime Day Hype! The “deals” aren’t what they seem, and some merchants are fighting back

 Only subscribers of Amazon’s paid “Prime” membership have access to the 48-hour online shopping marathon, unlucky souls who pay a monthly fee for the privilege of giving Amazon more money.

 Among consumers, Prime Day’s restricted access and artificially short duration Stokes Fear of Missing Out (or “FOMO”), a form of anxiety that manifests when people fear an opportunity might be passing them by.
 It’s a potent bit of psychological manipulation Amazon wields like a weapon.
-Retailers experience FOMO as well, giving already slender profit margins to sell on Amazon’s Marketplace platform, and away from their own doors.
+Retailers also experience FOMO, giving already slender profit margins to sell on Amazon’s Marketplace platform and away from their doors.

-Amazon’s purpose for Prime Day is to move Prime memberships, collect customer data, and push Amazon’s private-label merchandise, the profits from which far eclipse any marginal bump in revenue it sees during Prime Day itself.
+Amazon’s purpose for Prime Day is to move Prime memberships, collect customer data, and promote Amazon’s private-label merchandise.
+The profits from these far eclipse any marginal bump in revenue it sees during Prime Day itself.
 How many of the so-called “deals” aren’t deals at all?

 ScanMyPhotos.com is offering a free photo scanning deal that’s better than anything you’ll find on Amazon’s Prime Day.
 The company is encouraging other retailers to push back against Amazon’s dominance by offering their own discounts coinciding with Prime Day, a silent protest by David to Amazon’s Goliath.